oOo0oOo/lean-scribe/README.md

 ## {% scribe "" %} tag

-Signify a valid prompt.
+Each valid Lean Scribe prompt has to contain the `scribe` tag.

 ```jinja
 {% scribe "Prompt description", "follow-up.md" %}
 ```

 - The first argument is the prompt description.
-- The second argument is an optional follow-up prompt (relative to the current prompt).
+- The second argument is an optional follow-up prompt (path is relative to the current prompt).

 ## Variables